aws-amplify/docs/ios/how-to-ios-sdk-setup.md

 - iOS 8 or later

-You can view the source code in the [AWS Mobile SDK for iOS GitHub repository] (https://github.com/aws/aws-sdk-ios).
+You can view the source code in the [AWS Mobile SDK for iOS GitHub repository](https://github.com/aws/aws-sdk-ios).

 ## Include the AWS Mobile SDK for iOS in an Existing Application